BAVEL-Technology/BabelBox-V1.0/README.md

 Head over to our website and choose a game.
 Create portals or join existing ones to pair up with your friends.
 Easy as that!

 ## Technologies Used
 This is a full stack application.
-Various technologies were used in the creation of the frontend and backend.
+Various technologies were used throughout the development and deployment process.
+Below is a full list of what we used.

 __Frontend__
 - HTML